Top 40 Woodworking Tools

 Hand Tools You Must Have

 Hand tools get their power from your muscles.
 They’re power tools, but not electrical power.
-Here is a pretty comprehensive list of hand tools that every woodworker or cabinet maker should think about having in his shop:
+Keep reading for a comprehensive list of hand tools that every woodworker or cabinet maker should think about having in his shop:

 #1: The Claw Hammer